Lake Success (California): History

 The creation of Success Lake required significant changes to the local area.
 A cemetery was relocated, and the recreation areas of Bartlett Park and Porterville Beach were removed to facilitate the construction of the dam.
 Several families, including the Wilcox, Lewis, Templeton, and Kaufman families, lost their homes due to these changes.

-Construction of Success Dam began in 1958 and was completed in 1961.
-The dam is a concrete gravity structure standing approximately 156 feet (48 meters) high and spanning about 1,390 feet (423 meters) across the Tule River canyon.

 In 1999, surveys indicated that Success Dam could potentially fail in an earthquake.
 Consequently, the lake level was drawn down to 28,000 acre-feet in 2004, leading to the loss of the marina and limiting recreational activities.
 A later study showed that the failure risk was lower than initially thought, and the reservoir was subsequently refilled to 65,000 acre-feet.

 The dam, standing at 156 ft tall, is an earth dam owned and operated by the U.S. Army Corps of Engineers.
 While its primary purpose is flood control, the lake also serves irrigation and recreation purposes.
 California State Route 190 crosses the lake via its only bridge.